joinsunfish/IvfSuccessCalculator/README.md

 The final implementation should produce the same results as the CDC's IVF Success Calculator linked above.

-## `success_formulas.csv`
+## `ivf_success_formulas.csv`

-The `success_formulas.csv` file contains 6 formulas for calculating the IVF success rate of a particular patient.
+The `ivf_success_formulas.csv` file contains 6 formulas for calculating the IVF success rate of a particular patient.
 The first three columns are parameters for choosing the correct formula, and their names are prefixed with `param_`.

 The fourth column indicates which formula to choose among the [CDC Success Estimator formulas](https://www.cdc.gov/art/ivf-success-estimator/formulas_new.html).
 The values in the CSV are taken directly from the CDC's own formula tables; you are free to use the above page as a reference if you find it easier to read.